top of page

 I want to be precise about the relationship between this diagnostic and the JIPM Self-Checklist, because they serve different purposes and the distinction matters for how you use them.

 The two instruments are most valuable when used in sequence.
 I recommend the OEC diagnostic as the first step — run it twelve to eighteen months before you intend to apply for a JIPM award, and use the results to design the improvement programme that will close your largest gaps.
 Then run the JIPM Self-Checklist six months before your intended application date, to confirm that the required items have reached their minimum thresholds and to identify any last-mile gaps in the award eligibility criteria.
+At that point, also confirm that your JIPM Achievement Sheet is current and that the PQCDSME indicators it documents are trending in the right direction.
+A programme that clears the Self-Checklist thresholds but cannot produce a credible Achievement Sheet has not yet met the standard for formal recognition.

 Reading the Results: From Scores to Priorities